MetOffice/lfric_apps/documentation/source/developer_guide/local_builds.rst

 and lfric_apps available when launching, preventing the makefile from exporting lfric_core as part of the build process.
 This introduces a circular dependency in the makefile build system, not present when everything was on a single repo.
-As the makefile system is planned to be replaced fab, it was decided to not spend too much effort rewriting the makefiles and instead use a wrapper script to export lfric_core and call the make command.
+As the makefile system is planned to be replaced by fab, it was decided to not spend too much effort rewriting the makefiles and instead use a wrapper script to export lfric_core and call the make command.